A reader asked what a realistic monthly payment would be in a Debt Management Plan (DMP) covering £10,000 of debts.

 People often worry needlessly about this problem – most creditors do stop adding interest and charges if they are shown a “sensible” income and expenditure statement.
 If you are using a firm to set up your DMP, the firm will also check that none of your expenditures will look too high to a creditor.

 Many people overlook this one!
 A realistic DMP is one that will clear your debts in a reasonable length of time.

-Of course this doesn’t matter if you know the DMP will only be temporary, until you find a new job say, or your childcare costs fall.
+This doesn’t matter if you know the DMP will only be temporary – until you find a new job say, or your childcare costs fall.
 Here a DMP is a good debt option not because it will pay off your debts, but because it gives you some time to sort your finances out.

 But if you aren’t expecting a big improvement soon (that lottery ticket doesn’t count…) do a simple sum.
 If you are paying £90 a month, your £10,000 debt will take more than 9 years to finish even if all your creditors freeze interest.